sendsay-ru/color-palette/README.md

 ```

 in this config:

-- `hex` - color in hex format, required
+- `hex` - color in hex format, [required]
-- `code` - color name, required
+- `name` - color name
-- `group` - color group, required
+- `group` - color group
-- `var` - use this field, if you want replace colors to variables
+- `var` - use this field if you want to replace colors with variables

 <br>

-Then you can use it
+Then you can use it like this:

 ```
 npx zimablue -p ./my-palette.json
 ```

 <img width=700px src="./public/images/palette.png" alt="Palette">

 ## 👭 Siblings <a name="siblings"></a>

-Number of relevant colors, 1 by default.
+Number of similar colors, 1 by default.

 ```
 npx zimablue -f ./**/*.css -n 2
 ```

 <img src="./public/images/n2.png" alt="N 2">

 <br>